swcarpentry/git-novice/episodes/04-changes.md

 ### Change git core editor

-Dracula also has to set his favorite text editor, following this table:
+While using Rstudio, Dracula does not need to set a core text editor.
+However, if needed, Dracula can set his favorite text editor following this table:

 | Editor                                | Configuration command |
 | :-----------                          | :------------------------------ |